Tasty food that leaves pleasant and always positive feelings – this is the way we characterize the cuisine of Moldova.

 From the beverages you can enjoy the spring water, wine (including home- made), juice, herbal and flowers tea.

 The Moldavian cuisine is a real treasure and it makes you recall the words of Mr. W. Pohljobkin who were a really cuisine connoisseur and researcher in culinary, he said “Culinary masterpieces are never preserved in museums, better the taste is, quicker they are consumed.”

-We invite you to get acquainted with the traditional Moldavian Cuisine by booking a Culinary Tour to Moldova.
+We invite you to get acquainted with the Moldavian Cuisine by booking a Countryside Tour.